Field Interactions

 Numbers that exceed the range of safe integers in Javascript are replaced in JSON by reading the associated LogScale value directly.
 This is to avoid that incorrect numbers are displayed.
 These replaced numbers are highlighted in JSON data to indicate that they might be wrong.
 For more information, see Troubleshooting: UI Warning: The actual value is different from what is displayed.

-• Parse — available on a field that has JSON, URL and Timestamps content, it parses the field as a LogScale field.
+• Parse — available on fields that have JSON, URL and Timestamps content, it parses the field as a LogScale field.
+This is possible because LogScale is able to detect the type of each field.
+This detection enables specific interaction options for different field types.
+For example:

-• Timechart — possible field interactions include:
+• Timechart — field interaction options include:

 • Count occurrences gives the number of occurrences for the field.

-Figure 72.
+Figure 74.
 Query Update Tooltip

 Tip